 - The injury was intentionally self-inflicted

-- The injury was caused because you were on drugs or intoxicated
+- The injury resulted from you being on drugs or intoxication

-- The injury was intentionally inflicted to obtain workers' compensation benefits
+- You intentionally inflicted the injury to obtain workers' compensation benefits

 - The employee refused to observe safety rules or use readily available safety equipment